source-foundry/Hack/README.md

 ### Usage

+#### Recommended Binaries for OS X Users

+The .otf or .ttf files may be used on OS X platforms.

-#### Recommended Binaries by Platform
+#### Recommended Binaries for Linux and Windows Users

-The .ttf files are recommended for Windows and Linux users.
+The .ttf files are recommended for Linux and Windows users.

-OS X users can install either the .otf or .ttf files.

 ### Build Binaries